tanksdude/automated-reddit-video-tool/README.md

 `python comment_to_speech.py [rest of args] -n [video number]`

+(This doesn't update later videos that depend on this one; should only use this option if you're only using the audio from the videos and need to replace just one.)

 ### Known Emoji Problem

 Emojis don't render with full color.
 Likely an issue about rendering them as raw Unicode characters or something, I dunno.
 Happens because ImageMagick is fed Markdown text, proper solution is to use a browser or something (but that's complicated).